study-ORCATech-cloud/learn-and-earn-fork/docs/user-feature/search-and-filtering.md

 # Search and Filtering Guide

-This guide explains how to effectively use the search functionality and filtering options throughout the ORCATech Learning Platform to find the content that best matches your learning needs.
+This guide explains how to effectively use the search functionality and filtering options throughout the LabDojo Learning Platform to find the content that best matches your learning needs.

 ## Overview

-The ORCATech Learning Platform provides multiple search and filtering mechanisms across different sections:
+The LabDojo Learning Platform provides multiple search and filtering mechanisms across different sections:

 - **Global Search** - Find content across all learning paths, courses, and projects
 - **Course Filtering** - Filter courses by category, difficulty, and type